-The Human Capital Committee is composed of three members and is responsible for:
+The Human Capital Committee is composed of four members, including the Board Chair who serves as an ex-Officio member of the Committee.
+The Committee is responsible for:

-- the oversight of employee and director compensation; - annually reviewing and evaluating the compensation policies, programs, and plans for senior officers, employees and directors; - annually performing the CEO evaluation process and providing a recommendation to the Board on the overall compensation program for the CEO; - reviewing and approving the overall compensation program for senior officers (including the CEO); and, - monitoring the Association's human capital plan.
+- the oversight of employee and director compensation; - annually reviewing and evaluating the compensation policies, programs, and plans for senior officers, employees, and directors; - annually performing the CEO evaluation process and providing a recommendation to the Board on the overall compensation program for the CEO; - reviewing and approving the overall compensation program for senior officers (including the CEO); and, - monitoring the Association's human capital plan.